RafaGago/mini-async-log/README.md

 log_error ("the value of i is {} and the value of j is  {}", i, j);

-The function is type-safe, when "constexpr" is available, otherwise there is no way to parse the formatting string at compile time, so format errors are caught at run time.
+The function is type-safe, when "constexpr" and variadic template parameters are available it is matched with the parameters at compile time, otherwise the errors are caught at run time in the log file.

 > see this [example](https://github.com/RafaGago/ufo-log/blob/master/example/overview.cpp)

 I might work in applying a little "compression" to the integer types like protobuf does (but simpler) to try to pack the messages more in case no use of the heap is allowed.

+## Benchmarks ##
+I used to have some benchmarks here showing that "my new thing (TM)" is the best invention since sliced-bread, but as the benchmarks were mostly an apples-to-oranges comparison (e.g. comparing with glog which is half-synchronous) I just removed them.

+With the actual performance and for simple messages it takes the same time to retrieve the time stamp at the producer side with the chrono library than to build and enqueue the message.
+So I won't bother optimizing.

 ## File rotation ##

 The library can rotate fixed size log files.

 Using the current C++11 standard files can just be created, modified and deleted.
 There is no way to list a directory, so the user is required to pass at start time the list of files generated by previous runs.
 I may add support for boost::filesystem /std::filesystem, but just as an optional but ready external code, so everyone can skip this heavy dependency.
+There is an example using boost::filesystem in the "/extras" folder

 ## Initialization ##